DaniMori/sortee-git-workshop/README.md

-# Respository `vc-workshop`
+# Respository `sortee-git-workshop`

+Workshop “Reproducible research and collaboration in git and GitHub” at the 2024 SORTEE Conference.

-Version control for scientific workflows workshop at Division of Insurance Medicine, Karolinska Institutet
+Forked (explicitly) and adapted from the repository “Version control for scientific workflows workshop”, project for a workshop ran at the Division of Insurance Medicine, Karolinska Institutet, on June 20, 2023.

 # License